iPlumb3r/HelloWorld/Machine/7_InitializeMachine/SetHostname.md

 How the set the hostname of a machine ?
 ==
-Just for the example we assume that the name of our Linux-based machine is "dev-box"
+Just for the example we assume that the name of our Linux-based machine is "dev-box" If your are conntected with the "root" user, you can drop the "sudo" in each code line !

 Instructions (Ubuntu/Debian)
 -